 2. Star Walk 2

-Another Google Play Store Editors’ Choice app is Star Walk 2.
-Like SkyView, it also uses augmented reality to showcase the wonders of the sky.
-Users find it easy to navigate through the app because of its smooth interface.
+Another Google Play Store Editors’ Choice is Star Walk 2 app.
+Like the SkyView app, it also uses augmented reality to showcase the wonders of the sky.
+Users find it easy to navigate through Star Walk 2 because of its smooth interface.

 In addition, if you like to stay up to date with events regarding space, you can browse through the app’s astronomy news feed.
 An ad-free version of the app costs $2.99.
 Meanwhile, adding upgrades such as deep sky objects and satellites can cost you $0.99 each.
 It is also available on iOS.